 Do you know what customers – and potential customers – think about you?
-Whether you’re a restaurant chain, a hot tech startup, or an agency with a host of clients, it’s vital that you understand what the public says about you.
+Whether you’re a restaurant chain, a hot tech startup, or an agency with a host of clients, it’s vital that you understand what is being said about you online and that you craft a reputation management strategy.

-No matter how strong your products, they’re only as good as buyers think they are.
+Because no matter how strong your products are, they’re only as good as buyers think they are.

 But here’s the secret: your reputation isn’t built by accident.
 It comes from reviews, comments, and conversations between customers.
 You need to make sure that your brand is presented in the right light.

-A hands-on reputation management strategy can make a huge difference.
+A hands-on brand reputation strategy can make a huge difference.
 By paying close attention to what people say, you can give your brand some much-needed prestige.
 That “it” factor.

-- Step 5: Follow through and measure your results
+- Step 5: Follow Online Brand Reputation and Measure Your Results

 Simply put, reputation management is the process of controlling and improving how your brand is perceived by others.
 And it’s become a huge industry.

 It’s increasingly difficult for companies to protect their own image online.
-Social media lets pretty much anyone say pretty much anything about you – and it feels like there’s not much you can do about it.
+Social media lets pretty much anyone say anything about you – and it feels like there’s not much you can do about it.
+But there is!

 And that’s the whole point of this guide – to show you how to improve your reputation yourself.